Jtobyy/Jtobyy/README.md

-### Hello, Folks 👋
+### Hello, there 👋

-- ✨ I am Joseph Tobi a software developer (currently specializes in fullstack mobile and web development) pursuing my Bachelors in Systems Engineering.
+- ✨ Joseph Tobi is a software developer (currently specializes in fullstack mobile and web development) pursuing his my Bachelors in Systems Engineering.

 - 🌱 I enjoy learning new technologies, using them and figuring out the best scenarios in which one does better than the other.